-See "Liquidity and Capital Resources" for discussion about the change in cash and cash equivalents.
+See "Liquidity and Capital Resources" for discussion about the changes in cash and cash equivalents, as well as long-term debt, net.

-The increase in trade receivables, net, reflected higher sales and the timing of increased oil prices in the first quarter of 2011, compared to the fourth quarter of 2010.
+The decrease in trade receivables, net, was due to the timing of collections.
 The decrease in assets of discontinued operations was due to the sale of Occidental's Argentine operations, which closed in February 2011.
-The decrease in prepaid expenses and other reflects the closing of the South Texas acquisition in January 2011, for which a deposit was made in 2010.
-The increase in property, plant and equipment, net, reflected capital expenditures of approximately \$1.3 billion and acquisitions of \$3.7 billion, partially offset by DD&A.
+The increase in inventories reflected 2011 production which had not been lifted as of the end of the third quarter and higher third-party marketing activity.
+The decrease in prepaid expenses and other reflected closing of the South Texas acquisition in January 2011, for which a deposit was made in 2010.
+The increase in property, plant and equipment, net, reflected capital expenditures of approximately \$5 billion and acquisitions of \$4.2 billion, partially offset by DD&A.